-- Married love is rooted in the desire for a husband and wife to truly become one, and the depth of such love allows for the creation of new life.
+- 19 Married love is rooted in the desire for a husband and wife to truly become one, and the depth of such love allows for the creation of new life.
 These unitive and procreative elements of marriage that arise from our created nature, expressed in married love, can never be separated.
 Sexual intercourse is the ultimate expression of both of these elements which is why it is the heart of the marriage bond. - 20 Every single act of intercourse is meant to communicate and deepen one fundamental reality: that a husband and wife are holding nothing back from each other.
 If the union of a husband and wife is to be total, then it must be sexually expressed in a manner that allows each spouse to welcome and embrace the fertility of the other.
 A relationship that welcomes fertility only some of the time, in some acts of intercourse, while intentionally sterilizing it in others is not a relationship of true unity because it is not a relationship of true love.
-A relationship of true love, on the other hand, is always expansive and is able to generate even more love and new life.
+A relationship of true love and new life.
 True love welcomes the other person in his or her wholeness; it does not treat their fertility as a burden to be overcome.